Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 **Please note**:

-- The `settings` folder contains all the environment variables for each Function App.
+- The `settings` folder contains all the environment variables for each function app.
 - The [Docker environment variables via a file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) requires that KEYs and VALUEs be seperated by a `=`.
-- Map different port for each Function App so we do not get into a conflict.
+- Map different port for each function app so we do not get into a conflict.
 So `Drivers` is mapped to 8080, `Passengers` is mapped to 8081, `Orchestrators` is mapped to 8082 and `Trips` is mapped to 8083.
 - The connected Azure resources are still in Azure.
 For example, Cosmos DB and the storage accounts are still pointing to Azure.
 - Issue `docker ps` command to make sure that the containers are running.

-Once the containers are running, use something like `Postman` to interact with the different Function Apps using their respective ports.
+Once the containers are running, use something like `Postman` to interact with the different function apps using their respective ports.
 For example:

 | Fuction App | Verb | URL | Description |
 |---|---|---|---|